tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - Added equip/unequip sounds for the Lockpick, Nanokey and Multitool, which were previously silent.
         - Additionally replaced some sounds with higher quality versions, such as the lockpicking sound.
     - Implemented optional Lay-D Denton support.
 If installed, Lay-D Denton support will be automatically activated.
+        - Added an option to the QoL menu to allow male JC to use female hands, for cosplaying as "goth JC" with nail polish.
         - The Lay-D Denton colour scheme is included and can be selected from the Colors menu.
         - When Lay-D Denton is installed, a new Gameplay Modifier is available, which will add the extra NPC's added by the LDDP mod.
         - Without the Gameplay Modifier, only Chet, Russ and a few other NPC's are added where necessary to maintain immersion and gameplay balance for female characters.
 These characters do not appear for male JC